Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/localization.md

 Localized page URL’s and page names refers to when a page or route can be requested with a different name that differs from its canonical name and further implies the target or desired language the page should be returned in.

 Using the following URL, www.mywebsite.com/about-us the canonical and implied language would be English.
-Following the steps below, you can configure both XM Cloud and the head application to resolve the following URL as the same page, but for the French language: www.mywebsite.com/qui-sommes-nous
+Following the steps below, you can configure both SitecoreAI and the head application to resolve the following URL as the same page, but for the French language: www.mywebsite.com/qui-sommes-nous

 Sitecore does not allow for different item names based off the language version, however we can achieve localized functionality by using the Display Namefield of each item and updating the URL managers to use the Display Name field instead of the item name itself.

-#### Patch Configuration for XM Cloud
+#### Patch Configuration for SitecoreAI

-The following patch configuration file should be added to the Visual Studio solution and deployed to XM Cloud.
+The following patch configuration file should be added to the Visual Studio solution and deployed to SitecoreAI.
 Be sure to check **/sitecore/admin/showconfig.aspx** to ensure the patch configuration has been appropriately applied:

 ```xml
 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/">